Are you unhappy with the number of leads your company’s website is generating for you?

 Sometimes companies design their homepages so that they resemble a typical landing page.

-Now let’s look at all the elements your page should include and best-practices to follow when creating high-converting squeeze pages.
+Now let’s look at all the elements your page should include and the best practices to follow when creating high-converting squeeze pages.
+To help you better visualize these, for each point, I’ve also gathered inspiring squeeze page examples.

 1. Make an offer they can’t refuse